aadrijupadya/CricCatapult/docs/source/index.rst

 .. py:function:: get_format_df(self, format_num, view, action)

+   This function returns numerous individual player data (through a dataframe) that covers all formats, all actions (batting, bowling, fielding), and a   variety of views   (partnership by partnership, dismissal by dismissal, ground by ground, etc.)
    Parameters:
       format_num : integer that specifies the match format from which you want data from.
          1: test data
          2: ODI data
          3: T-20 data

       view : specifies the view of the data (match-by-match, inning-by-inning, partnership, etc.)

          'innings' : returns inning-by-inning data